itssubhodiproy/Silpo/README.md

 #### Facing difficulity?
 - create your own account by register/signup

-## Project design structure and a high level understanding of functionality
+## Project design structure and a high level understanding of functionalities

 <img src="demo.jpg"/>